 The Hesh 2 are moderately stable headphones.
 They deliver a decently stable fit for casual listening sessions.
 They also have a wireless design that prevents them from getting yanked off your head because the audio cable got hooked on something.
 However, they are not designed for sports and will slip off your ears while running or jumping.

-The Hesh 2 are a mediocre sounding pair of closed-back over-ear headphones.
+The Skullcandy Hesh 2 Bluetooth wireless headphones are a mediocre sounding pair of closed-back over-ears.
 They have a good and extended Bass, a decent Mid Range and an unremarkable Treble.
 However, their Bass is boomy, their Mid Range is forward sounding, and their Treble lacks a bit of presence.
 Additionally, their bass/treble delivery varies noticeably from person to person, and they don't have an open and spacious Soundstage.

 Poor isolation.
 These headphones don't have active noise cancellation, and their seal is not great either.
 Therefore they only perform decently in the treble range, achieving about 25dB of isolation.
 The amount of isolation achieved in Bass and Mid Ranges is negligible.

 Average leakage.
-Due to the over-ear design and below average seal, these headphones produce a relatively broadband leakage that covers most of the Mid Range and the lower sections of the Treble Range.
+Due to the over-ear design and below-average seal, the Skullcandy Hesh 2 headphones produce a relatively broadband leakage that covers most of the Mid Range and the lower sections of the Treble Range.
 However, the overall level of the leakage is not too loud.

 - 100% SpNR

-The Hesh 2.0 have a good battery life and a decent wireless performance.
+The Skullcandy Hesh 2 wireless headphones have a good battery life and a decent wireless performance.
 They have a Bluetooth 4.0 connection that has a bit too much latency for videos or gaming, but it shouldn't be an issue when listening to music.
 They also last quite a while on a single charge but unfortunately do not have an auto-off feature, and they take slightly long to charge.

-The Hesh 2.0 have a disappointing wireless range, especially, for full sized headphones.
+In our Skullcandy Hesh 2 review, we've found the wireless range to be disappointing, especially, for full sized headphones.
 They have a decently stable connection up to 30 ft when the Bluetooth source was in another room.
 However, this might not be sufficient if you have a big house or work in a large office and don't want to have your Bluetooth device on you at all times.
 They're not the easiest to pair and don't offer NFC or clear auditory feedback when in pairing mode.

 The Hesh 2 have a good battery life that will last up to 28.3 hours of continuous play time.
 They take a bit longer than average to charge but can play audio at the same time.
 This makes them decent headphones for traveling especially if your travel option has a lot of power outlets.
 Unfortunately, they have no power saving features and will continue draining the battery when your not using them.